-A sensory room (also referred to as a 'quiet' or 'calming' room) is a special room that employs sensory-controlled techniques to bring about positive effects in individuals who struggle with sensory-overload, many of which are from special populations.
-The benefits of having sensory, or quiet rooms in schools are abundant.
-Having a calming room in schools;
+A sensory room is a special room that employs sensory-controlled techniques to bring about positive effects in individuals who struggle with sensory-overload, many of which are from special populations.
+The benefits of having sensory or quiet rooms in schools are abundant and are as seen below:

 - Can be used by other students as a relaxing zone or to develop skillsets

-Creating an effective multisensory room depends entirely on choosing the right sensory products to fill your room appropriately.
-Whilst private sensory rooms are tailored to target a particular individual's sensory needs, in a shared environment you'll want to accommodate all.
+Creating an effective multi-sensory room for schools depends entirely on choosing the right sensory products to fill your room appropriately.
+While private sensory rooms are tailored to target a particular individual's sensory needs, in a shared environment, you'll want to accommodate all.
 Fret not, for this is perfectly achievable with the right products.

-For the actual design of the room, curved walls, ample space and openness is most beneficial, whilst painting the room's walls in calming colours will also massively help.
 If possible, refrain from having windows in your sensory room, as this will enable you to control the environment's lighting.
-Finally, locate your sensory room in a quiet part of school (i.e. not next to the playground or music department!).
+Finally, locate your sensory room in a quiet part of school (i.e. not next to the playground or music department!)